-The proponent shall consult and utilize relevant Agency policy and guidance2 on topics to be addressed in the EIS, and to liaise with the Agency during the planning and development of the EIS.
-The proponent is also encouraged to engage with Indigenous groups on the planning and development of relevant sections of the EIS, including effects from changes to the environment and impacts to potential or established Aboriginal or Treaty rights as well as assessment of environmental effects as outlined in paragraph 5(1)(c) of CEAA 2012.
+The proponent shall consult and utilize relevant Agency policy and guidance on topics to be addressed in the EIS, and liaise with the Agency during the planning and development of the EIS.
+The proponent is also encouraged to consult relevant guidance from other federal departments and ensure that the most up to date version is being used.

+The proponent is also encouraged to engage with Indigenous groups on the planning and development of relevant sections of the EIS, including effects from changes to the environment and impacts to Aboriginal and Treaty rights as well as assessment of environmental effects as outlined in paragraph 5(1)(c) of CEAA 2012.